Ryan Potter

-Ryan Potter (born September 12, 1995) is an American actor.
+Ryan Potter (born Ryan Kenichi Hagimoto; September 12, 1995) is an American actor.
 He made his acting debut as the lead of the Nickelodeon action comedy series Supah Ninjas (2011–2013).
 As a voice actor, he voiced Hiro Hamada in the animated superhero film Big Hero 6 (2014), its television series sequel (2017–2021) and the Disney+ series Baymax!
 (2022).
-Potter also portrays Gar Logan / Beast Boy on the DC Universe / HBO Max superhero series Titans (2018–2023).
+Potter also portrayed Gar Logan / Beast Boy on the DC Universe / HBO Max superhero series Titans (2018–2023).

 Early life

-Potter was born in Portland, Oregon on September 12, 1995.
-His mother, Jordanna Potter-Lew, is Jewish American and his father is Japanese.
-He uses his mother's maiden name.
-He was raised in Tokyo, Japan, until returning to the United States when he was seven.
-He was raised by his single mother.
+Potter was born Ryan Kenichi Hagimoto in Portland, Oregon on September 12, 1995.
+His father, Keiji Hagimoto, is Japanese, while his mother, Jordanna Alex Potter-Lew, is an American, of paternal English, German, and Swedish descent, and maternal Russian-Jewish and Ukrainian-Jewish ancestry.
+Shortly after his birth, Potter’s family returned to Tokyo, Japan, where he was raised, until returning to the United States with his mother just before his 7th birthday.
+He was then raised by his single mother and changed his name to her maiden name.

+In 2014, his mother remarried to Chinese-American martial artist and Hollywood stuntman James Lew, making Potter his stepson.
 Potter's first language was Japanese; however, he is no longer fluent.

 At the age of eight, he began studying White Tiger kung fu, a discipline which he would continue to pursue throughout his teenage years.
 Other childhood interests reportedly included baseball, skateboarding, and playing the drums.

-His stepfather is martial artist and stunt legend James Lew.